Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This phone has a fabulous display that is greatly emphasized by the 90Hz refresh rate.
 While this doesn’t beat the 120Hz refresh rate found on the similarly-priced Samsung Galaxy S20 FE, everything still looks and feels faster, smoother, and bouncier than the standard 60Hz refresh rate.
 Everything on this 6” AMOLED display looks sharp, bright, and vibrant.
 What’s even better, the display is nearly bezel-less and the punch-hole camera is beyond unobtrusive.
 No matter what you use this Google phone for, whether it’s creating content, watching videos, or just scrolling through your news feed, rest assured that it’ll look stellar.

 Available in Just Black and Sorta Sage, the Google Pixel 5 has a metal construction hidden beneath a bio-resin body.
 In order to make this Pixel Phone work with Qi wireless charging pads, there is a portion of the metal construction missing so as not to obstruct the path to the wireless charging coil.
 The bio-resin is strong and durable, though it can ostensibly be scratched away.
-This construction also results in the screen popping out of the frame during bending tests, so, while the phone is IP68 certified, it won’t be so water resistant anymore.
+This construction also results in the screen popping out of the frame during bending research, so, while the phone is IP68 certified, it won’t be so water resistant anymore.
 This phone boasts a Gorilla Glass 6 protected screen, which stands up to scratches as well as the majority of other smartphones.